Sony A7R III vs Panasonic G5

 Of the two cameras under consideration, the Sony A7R III features a full frame sensor and the Panasonic G5 a Four Thirds sensor.
 The sensor area in the G5 is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.0.
 The sensor in the A7R III has a native 3:2 aspect ratio, while the one in the G5 offers a 4:3 aspect.

 With 42.2MP, the A7R III offers a higher resolution than the G5 (15.9MP), but the A7R III nevertheless has larger individual pixels (pixel pitch of 4.52μm versus 3.76μm for the G5) due to its larger sensor.
-Moreover, the A7R III is a somewhat more recent model (by 5 years and 3 months) than the G5, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the A7R III is a much more recent model (by 5 years and 3 months) than the G5, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the A7R III has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Unlike the G5, the A7R III has the capacity to capture high quality composite images by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

 The Sony Alpha A7R III has a native sensitivity range from ISO 100 to ISO 32000, which can be extended to ISO 50-102400.
 The corresponding ISO settings for the Panasonic Lumix DMC-G5 are ISO 160 to ISO 12800 (no boost).